Military places restive areas of Myanmar under martial law

 Aung Lin Dwe said in a statement that it was necessary to declare martial law to effectively carry out security and the rule of law.
 Martial law supersedes all other laws, giving the military total authority over a specified area, including administrative, judicial and law enforcement functions.
 The other areas where martial law was declared are in Magway, Bago and Tanintharyi regions, and Kayah, Kayin and Mon states.

-A major reshuffle of the Cabinet and the military’s more powerful State Administration Council was also announced Wednesday.
+A major reshuffle of the Cabinet and the military’s State Administration Council was also announced Wednesday.

+A report on the reshuffle in Thursday's Global New Light of Myanmar and other state-run newspapers said the Cabinet has been reorganized “for the emergence of a modern, developed, genuine and disciplined democratic nation and for the benefit of the nation and the entire ethnic people.”
+No specific reasons were given for any transfers or dismissals.

+The Cabinet, in theory the nation’s top administrative body, in practice has less power than the military-dominated State Administration Council.
+The Cabinet’s power is diminished further under the state of emergency, which allows the military to assume all government functions, and gives the military chief, Senior Gen. Min Aung Hlaing, legislative, judicial and executive powers.

 Copyright 2023 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.